kevchen266/kotlin-for-python-developers-cn/README.md

 Package names customarily correspond to the directory structure - note that the source file name should _not_ be a part of the package name (so if you follow this, file-level symbol names must be unique within an entire directory, not just within a file).
 However, this correspondence is not required, so if you're going to do interop with Java code and all your package names must start with the same prefix, e.g. `org.khanacademy`, you might be relieved to learn that you don't need to put all your code inside `org/khanacademy` (which is what Java would have forced you to do) - instead, you could start out with a directory called e.g. `content`, and the files inside it could declare that they belong to the package `org.khanacademy.content`.
 However, if you have a mixed project with both Kotlin and Java code, the convention is to use the Java-style package directories for Kotlin code too.

 While the dots suggest that packages are nested inside each other, that's not actually the case from a language standpoint.
 While it's a good idea to organize your code such that the "subpackages" of `content`, such as  `content.exercises` and `content.articles`, both contain content-related code, these three packages are unrelated from a language standpoint.
-However, if you use _modules_ (as defined by your build system), it is typically the case that all "subpackages" go in the same module, in which case symbols with [`internal` visibility](#visibility-modifiers) are visible throughout the subpackages.
+However, if you use _modules_ (as defined by your build system), it is typically the case that all "subpackages" go in the same module, in which case symbols with [`internal` visibility](#可见性修饰符) are visible throughout the subpackages.

 Package names customarily contain only lowercase letters (no underscores) and the separating dots.

-### Imports
+### 导入

 In order to use something from a package, it is sufficient to use the package name to fully qualify the name of the symbol at the place where you use the symbol: